The travel landscape is rapidly evolving as the government continues to ease its restrictions.

 IMMUNIZATIONS

 There are no vaccinations required for entry into Cuba, unless you are traveling from a country where yellow fever transmission is a risk, in which case proof of yellow fever vaccination is required.
-The CDC recommends vaccination against hepatitis A, hepatitis B, and typhoid for most unvaccinated travelers to Cuba.
+Though not required for entry, the CDC recommends vaccination against hepatitis A, hepatitis B, and typhoid for most unvaccinated travelers to Cuba.

 Please consult your physician for additional information and recommendations based on your individual circumstances.